canique/gateway/raspberry-pi-radio-hat/install_radiohat_software.md

 8) Find out the IP address of your Raspberry Pi (by visiting router administration site)

 9) Run `ssh pi@x.x.x.x` on a linux computer in the same network (replace x.x.x.x by the IP address of your Raspberry Pi, and replace "pi" by the username you chose in step 5).
 When prompted for it, enter the password you chose in the settings in step 5.
+You are of course free to use Putty or some similar software if you're connecting from a Windows system.

 10) Run install.sh on your Raspberry PI to automatically install InfluxDB, a bugfixed Canique version of Mosquitto, Nginx webserver, PHP 7.4, the Canique Local Cockpit (a webpage that gives you access to your sensor data without internet connection), and Canique software to communicate with the hat
 ```